 - Clothes in layers, including socks

-- Bathing suit, sunscreen and sun hat (even if you’re traveling to a cold destination)
+- Bathing suit, sunscreen and sun hat (even if you’re travelling to a cold destination)

 - Few utensils like an electric cooker to boil and make stews on the go especially if your toddler is a fussy eater

-And yes, don’t forget to carry along a thick skin and a sense of humor.
+And yes, don’t forget to carry along a thick skin and a sense of humour.
 You’ll need these more than anything else!